 Tsurukame for WaniKani

-Created by a long time Wanikani user, Tsurukame is not the official Wanikani app but it should be!
-With its simple and effective layout, user friendly features, now it’s easier than ever to review kanji and vocabulary!
+Created by a long-time Wanikani user, Tsurukame is not the official Wanikani app, but it should be!
+With its simple and effective layout and user-friendly features, now it’s easier than ever to review kanji and Japanese vocabulary!

-Subscription to Wanikani will set you back $9/month or $89/year (keep in mind that there’s an annual sale at the end of the year for lifetime access) but it will surprise you by the amount of kanji you can learn over just a couple of weeks.
+A subscription to Wanikani will set you back $9/month or $89/year (keep in mind that there’s an annual sale at the end of the year for lifetime access), but it will surprise you by the number of kanji you can learn over just a couple of weeks.

 - You can do reviews and lessons offline.
 Your progress will be synced when you’re online again.

 - See your progress with charts.
-The app displays a pie chart graph showing your progress on current level radicals, kanji and vocabulary.
+The app displays a pie chart graph showing your progress on current-level radicals, kanji, and vocabulary.

 - It’s not the official Wanikani app.
-This app was developed by a third party, a long time user of Wanikani.
+This app was developed by a third party, a long-time user of Wanikani.

 - Not available for Android users.